Sousastep/SousaFX-rnbo-docs/docs/bindings.md

 ### Left and Right

-- drum delay send, and bassline looper delay send:
+- Drum delay send, and bassline looper delay send:

 	Allowed when the tuba's silent, & the right thumbstick is within its deadzone.